uviclibraries/genai-notebooklm/2-local-docs.md

 - Answer general metadata queries (e.g. What documents do you know about?, Tell me about my documents)
 - **Summarize a single document** (e.g. Summarize my magna carta PDF.)

-## Installing the LocalDocs Plugin
+## Creating Your First LocalDocs Collection

 Let's get started installing the LocalDocs plugin for GPT4All!